Business Lawyer

 Why Does a Business Need a Lawyer?

-Running a business is fraught with many potential legal obstacles.
-First, the very formation of a business requires some careful legal analysis.
-The new business needs to choose a legal entity under which to be officially recognized by the Secretary of State.
-A proper employee handbook and HR policies and procedures are necessary when the founders begin hiring employees.
-Another integral part of maintaining a successful business is drafting and negotiating contracts and other agreements and that, too, requires the careful attention of a legal professional, especially in a business-to-business agreement.
+Running a business is fraught with legal risks.
+The very formation of a business requires careful analysis.
+Should you form a corporation, a limited liability partnership, an LLC, or operate as a sole proprietor?
+Which is most advantageous for your new business?
+A proper employee handbook and HR policies and procedures are necessary when founders begin hiring employees.
+Another integral part of maintaining a successful business is drafting and negotiating contracts and other agreements.
+That, too, requires the careful attention of a legal professional, especially in business-to-business agreements.

-A merchandise-centered business might face additional obstacles related to product liability and may need a specialized attorney who can ensure the business’s disclosure and warning policies are in check, as well as be available to respond to any potential complaints.
-From small businesses and start-ups to closely-held corporations, having experienced legal counsel on your side is instrumental for the success of your venture.
+A merchandise-centered business might face additional obstacles related to product liability, intellectual property protection, and may need a specialized attorney who can ensure the business’s disclosures and warning policies are sufficient.
+From small businesses and start-ups to closely held corporations, having experienced legal counsel on your side is instrumental for the success of your venture.

 Legally Establishing Your Business

-Starting a new business is usually an exciting period for the founding entrepreneurs.
-However, the beginning stage of setting up a business can also be extremely stressful.
-Many factors ought to be considered, not the least among which is the kind of legal entity to choose for your operation.
+Starting a new business is usually an exciting period for founding entrepreneurs.
+However, determining the type of entity (LLC, corporation, limited partnership) can also be extremely stressful.
+Many factors ought to be considered.
 A business law attorney can help you understand your options and describe the long-term effects your choice will have on your business in such areas as taxation, accounting, ownership structure, equity financing, and mergers and acquisitions.
 At North City Law, our attorneys are experienced in both business and tax law, and can help you make the optimal plan for your operation’s success.

 At the center of every business are various contractual agreements, and in many ways, they define how efficiently a business runs.
-Employment contracts determine the terms under which employees are hired, contracts with third-party sellers are executed, revenue is distributed, and can determine how you will be required to act with your customers, other companies, and the government.
+Employment contracts determine the terms under which employees are hired and protect your intellectual property and trade secrets, while contracts with third parties (sellers, customers, other companies, and the government) can determine how revenue is distributed and your rights and responsibilities in the event of a dispute.
 Once a contract is signed, you are bound by law to fulfill its terms.
-Because of the gravity of such a commitment, it is tremendously important to employ skilled business law attorneys to help prepare and review contracts both within your own operation, and contracts coming from outside parties.
+Because of the gravity of such a commitment, it is tremendously important to employ skilled business law attorneys to help prepare and review contracts both within your own operation and those coming from outside parties.

 Protecting the Integrity of Your Business in Litigation

-As your business continues to evolve, your interactions with the public, the government and other enterprises can significantly increase – both in volume and in complexity.
+As your business continues to evolve, your interactions with the public, the government, and other enterprises can significantly increase – both in volume and in complexity.
 It is nearly inevitable that at some point, your presence in court will be required to fight a contract that has been breached or respond to a complaint that has been filed against you.
 In those instances, an effective business law attorney is crucial to making your case.
-Anything from managing the order in which a case proceeds to making an argument in front of the jury will require a nuanced knowledge of both your business and the local legislature.
+Anything from managing the order in which a case proceeds to making an argument in front of the jury will require nuanced knowledge of your business, local courts, and applicable laws, ordinances, and regulations.

 Product Liability